M4urici0GM/docker-mysql-react-node-ts/README.md

-# :blue_heart: Template for ReactJS and NodeJS using Docker and MongoDB with Typescript
+# :rocket: Template for ReactJS and NodeJS using Docker and MySQL with Typescript :blue_heart:

 ## :exclamation: Requirements

 -  Docker (if you do not have the database installed)
--  MongoDB (if you do not have docker installed)
+-  MySQL (if you do not have docker installed)
 -  Node
 -  Yarn

+## :: Commands (helper)

+-  Make the `How to` steps and then follow the code below
+-  `cd packages/api`
+   -  `yarn prisma init` (to set up a new prisma project, *not needed in this project*)
+   -  `yarn prisma generate` (generates the model types for the typescript intellisense)
+   -  `yarn prisma introspect` (creates the models from the existing database)
+   -  `yarn prisma migrate save --experimental` (generates a migration from the models)
+   -  `yarn prisma migrate up --experimental` (makes changes to the database from migrations)
+   -  `yarn prisma studio --experimental` (runs a visual editor for your database)

 ## :question: How to

 -  Get started:
    -  Type `yarn` to install its dependencies.
 -  Configure the .env:
+   -  Copy the `.env.example` from root to `.env`
    -  Copy the `.env.example` from `packages/api` to `.env.development`
+   -  Copy the `.env.example` from `packages/api/prisma` to `.env`
    -  Copy the `.env.example` from `packages/web` to `.env.development`
    -  Change your variable environments.
 -  Start for development: